-Move of the Collections to the Museum Support Center - Between FY 1983 and FY 1988, the Institution has spent approximately \$2.8 million to prepare the collections for relocation; to move collections for which there is storage equipment; and to cover the salary costs of the temporary work force engaged in cleaning, packing, and moving collections.
+Move of the Collections to the Museum Support Center - Between FY 1983 and FY 1988, the Institution has spent approximately \$2.6 million to prepare the collections for relocation; to move collections for which there is storage equipment; and to cover the salary costs of the temporary work force engaged in cleaning, packing, and moving collections.

 The Smithsonian completed the initial move of over 260,000 specimen lots into the "wet" collection storage equipment in Pod 3 in 1985.
 Since that time, the MSC Move staff has transferred more than 53,700 additional specimen lots to Pod 3.

-While the problems in procuring the "high-density" storage equipment have delayed the permanent relocation of other collections to the MSC, the Institution has moved the following collections to temporary storage locations at the MSC until such time as their permanent storage space becomes available:
+While the problems in procuring the "high-density" storage equipment have delayed the permanent relocation of other collections to the MSC, the Institution has moved the following NMNH collections to temporary storage locations at the MSC until such time as their permanent storage space becomes available:

-- over 195,500 archeological objects (representing 25 percent of those collections) and 17,500 ethnological objects from the Department of Anthropology; - -- more than 3,814,000 insect specimens from the Department of Entomology; - over 36,500 petrology and meteorite specimens from the Department of Mineral Sciences:

-- -- 2,291,390 specimens from the Department of Paleobiology; and - -- 132,000 specimens from the Department of Botany, including diatoms and algae.
+- -- over 195,500 archeological objects (representing 25 percent of those collections) and 17,500 ethnological objects from the Department of Anthropology; - -- more than 4,195,000 insect specimens from the Department of Entomology; - -- over 36,700 petrology and meteorite specimens from the Department of Mineral Sciences; - -- 2,291,390 specimens from the Department of Paleobiology; and - -- 213,800 specimens from the Department of Botany, including diatoms and algae.

-The MSC Move staff has carefully inspected these objects for pests and conservation problems, and has properly stabilized all of these collections.
-The relocated collections are in less crowded and better controlled conditions than collections stored in most other Smithsonian storage areas.
-As a result, they have far greater potential for long term preservation and use.
+The MSC Move staff has inspected these objects for pests and conservation problems and has properly stabilized these collections.
+The relocated collections are in less crowded and better controlled conditions than collections in most other Smithsonian storage areas.
+As a result, they have far greater potential for long-term preservation and use.
 As the Move staff continues to prepare more collections, it will continue to transfer these objects to temporary storage in the MSC and the Mall buildings until their permanent storage locations are ready.

-During FY 1988, MSC Move staff continued to prepare collections of the Museum of American History and the various departments of the Museum of Natural History, including Anthropology, Entomology, Mineral Sciences, Vertebrate Zoology, Botany, and Paleobiology, that will eventually occupy storage space in Pods 1, 2 and 4.
+During FY 1989, with base funding of \$267,000, the MSC Move staff will continue to prepare collections of the Museum of American History and the various departments of the Museum of Natural History, including Anthropology, Entomology, Mineral Sciences, Vertebrate Zoology, Botany, Paleobiology, and Invertebrate Zoology that will eventually occupy storage space in Pods 1, 2, and 4.

-The funding base of \$459,000 requested for FY 1989 and FY 1990 will enable the Institution to continue to prepare these collections for relocation and then to move the collections to temporary storage at the MSC.
+The funding base of \$286,000 requested for FY 1990 will enable the Institution to continue to prepare these collections for relocation and then to move the collections to temporary storage at the MSC.
 This work can proceed despite the delay in the procurement of the storage equipment.
 Therefore, the Institution will be able to use effectively the time available prior to the installation of the "high-density" storage equipment.
-The Institution anticipates that future funding requirements to continue the move will total approximately \$2.3 million from FY 1991 through FY 1994.
+The Institution will reevaluate the future funding requirements for the Move based on the new delivery schedules of the collections storage equipment as a result of the reprocurement and the future effects of the reduced base level of funding as a result of Congressional action on the FY 1989 budget.